a-bruhn/a-bruhn.github.io/_posts/2025-08-07-hustle-culture.md

 As he rounded the corner and began walking along the abandoned property, where a few years ago had still been a movie theater, he noticed something new—a blue-ish cart on the unregulated grass near the sidewalk.
 At first he didn't pay it much attention, as it looked just like a food truck at the park near his office, where he sometimes goes to have some surprisingly good tacos for lunch.
 The thought alone of freshly squeezed lemon dripping from his fingers and the sharp herbal smell of cilantro was mouth watering. _"Maybe they got something quick and tasty for the road."_ As he got closer, he could make out the lettering: *"Roadside Surgery"* and chuckled: _"must be artisanal ice cream or a novelty Korean waffle-donut hybrid.
 They know how the business works.
 You gotta have a great hook to lure in customers.
 They should consider a better location though."_ Upon further inspection, he noticed that the cart had seen better days, but that was not unusual.
 Most of the time, these trucks have seen many rounds of owners and only ever get a new paint job in-between enterprises.
 On this particular specimen, some rusty spots were very noticeable through the thin coat of glossy paint.
 And yet, Henry felt intrigued to peek around a bit.
 He could now really go for a snack before heading to the office and since he had no meetings before 10 a.m., there was no harm in arriving a few minutes late.
 Unfortunately, the serving window was completely shuttered down except for a small gap at the bottom.
 With piqued interest, Henry bent forward to take a look insight what kind of cuisine they were offering.
 Before he could make out anything a voice called out to him from the inside: _"Hey there, mister!
 The window's dysfunct, why don't you come around the side to the back of the cart."_ Peculiar as this was, Henry was now invested.
 As he arrived at the back hatch, a strong whiff of antiseptic hit him.
 Inside, he saw an older man in a white coat vigorously scrubbing metallic cutlery in the cart's tiny plastic sink.
 The long teal rubber gloves reaching nearly to his shoulders were lined with pinkish bubbles.
 Caused by his forceful movements, they sometimes detached and slowly floated to the cart's crimson linoleum floor, where they vanished into small puddles.
 As he noticed Henry, he turned around with a big warm smile to greet him:

-> "_Hello, there!
-What can I get you from our menu?_"
+> _"Hello, there!
+What can I get you from our menu?"_
 >
-> "_What menu?
+> _"What menu?
 I don't see any food items listed.
-What's your specialty?_"
+What's your specialty?"_
 >
-> "_Oh I'm sorry"_, said the man in the white coat and moved to the side.
+> _"Oh I'm sorry"_, said the man in the white coat and moved to the side.
 >

-At the back wall, Henry could now read _"Each body part only $25"._
+At the back wall, there was a plastic sign, where Henry could now read in big letters _"Each body part only $25"._

-> "_Goes without saying though, I can only take something off, never attach,_" the white-cloaked vendor added. "_You'd be surprised how few people read the disclaimer._"
+> _"Goes without saying though, I can only take something off, never attach,"_ the white-cloaked vendor added. _"You'd be surprised how few people actually read the disclaimer below the price."_
 >

-Henry thought about it for a while, and was about to leave, as he remembered his promise to himself from just a few minutes ago.
-Did he really want to waste another opportunity and just arrive at work as usual, do the required amount of work, and then head home again and be depressed?
-No!
+Henry thought about it for a while, and was already about to leave, as he remembered his promise to himself from just a few minutes ago.
+Did he really want to waste another opportunity and just arrive at work as usual, do the required amount of work, and then head home again and be depressed? _"No!
 I don't want to continue like this!
-The stench of sticky keyboards, of break room yogurt containers, and sweaty team building exercises—to hell with it. _Odor laboris_, not any more!
+The stench of sticky keyboards, of break room yogurt containers, and sweaty team building exercises—to hell with it.
+Odor laboris, not any more!"_

-> "_Let's get rid of the nose, doc._", proclaimed Henry energetically.
+> _"Let's get rid of the nose, doc,"_ Henry proclaimed energetically.
 >
-> "_Excellent choice!
-That'll be 25 bucks, my friend._"
+> _"Excellent choice!
+That'll be 25 bucks, my friend."_
 >

 An hour later, as Henry swiped his key-card at the office elevator, still with the taste of iron on his tongue, he began to feel self-conscious.
 How would his colleagues react to his transformation.
 No one said a word to his new haircut last week, but this change was a bit more on the nose.
 He had a good chuckle at this ad-hoc wordplay as the elevator moved up to his floor.

 As expected, nothing unusual happened until lunch and none of his colleagues mentioned anything, although there were a bewildered looks to the gaping opening in the center of his face.
 And yet, he was in good spirits as he entered the communal kitchen nook in the break room to grab a snack.
-The smell of the sink and the surrounding accumulation of unwashed coffee mugs and used dishes dumped there by his colleagues just did not bother him anymore. "_I made a great choice._" Emboldened, he decided to be the one to do something against the decay of the break room, pulled up his sleeves and began washing the dishes.
+The smell of the sink and the surrounding accumulation of unwashed coffee mugs and used dishes dumped there by his colleagues just did not bother him anymore. _"I made a great choice._" Emboldened, he decided to be the one to do something against the decay of the break room, pulled up his sleeves and began washing the dishes.
 Food residue and slightly moldy teabags did not seem half as bad, if you didn't have to smell them.
 As he was about to finish, he heard a voice call out to him:

-> "_Wow Henry, your a real go-getter, aren't you.
+> _"Wow Henry, your a real go-getter, aren't you.
 I'm positively surprised.
 You even look like you enjoyed the extra work._"
 >
 >"_Thank you, Tobias, doing my best,_" Henry confidently replied to the regional director without much turning his head, putting the last dishes onto the drying rack.
 >